cloudeyalimited/code-server-engineered-by-octopodami/setup.md

-# Code-server Engineered by OCTOPODAMI (CEBO) Setup
+# Code-server Engineered by OCTOPODAMI (CSEO) Setup

 Our pre-configured stack relies on AWS EC2 which helps to improve performance and scalability of your code-server instance, but additional integration with other AWS services like S3, CloudFront, Route53, and Auto Scaling is possible.